Plenary Speakers

 Gary Ockey

-He has co-authored/edited several books and has been published in various journals, including Applied Linguistics, Language Learning, Language Assessment Quarterly, Language Testing, and TESOL Quarterly, and the Modern Language Journal.
+Picture of Gary OckeyGary Ockey is Professor of Applied Linguistics and Technology at Iowa State University, USA.
+Professor Ockey currently teaches language assessment courses to graduate students and has previously taught English as a second or foreign language in elementary school, high school, university, and adult language schools in Asia and the US and worked at the Educational Testing Service.
+He has co-authored/edited several books and has been published in various journals, including Applied Linguistics, Language Learning, Language Assessment Quarterly, Language Testing, TESOL Quarterly, and the Modern Language Journal.
 He has also served as the editor of TOEFL Research Report Series and Language Assessment Quarterly.
-His current research interests relate to uses of technology, including AI, in second language oral communication assessment.
-His forthcoming publication, “Introducing second language assessment” with Cambridge University Press, emphasizes the importance of systematically evaluating technology and its effectiveness for helping to assess second language ability and learning.
+His current research interests relate to uses of technology, including AI, in assessing second language oral communication.
+His new book (September 2024), “Introducing second language assessment” with Cambridge University Press, emphasizes the importance of systematically evaluating technology and its effectiveness for helping to assess second language ability and learning.

 Read more about Dr. Ockey here.